CorbTower12/MadokaSCR/README.md

 # MadokaSCR
 This is the "Ichiban Kuji Premium Theatrical Version Puella Magi Madoka Magica ~Special Limited~ Prize G Desktop Accessory" screensaver disk files from ~2014-2015.

+The following is a copy of the initial discussion post from MadokaSCR:

 Intro:

 Hello Everyone!